MANITOBA TRANSPORTATION & DISTRIBUTION

 CAREER PROSPECT

-Transportation and Distribution sectors representing the largest occupational group in Canada.
-In 2023, Winnipeg alone was home to approximately 6,849 companies employing around 47,943 individuals in the Transportation and Distribution sector.
+Transportation and Distribution form the largest occupational group in Canada.
+In 2024, Winnipeg alone was home to approximately 3,194 related companies.
+By 2025, the sector in Manitoba employed around 50,760 individuals.

 Labour Market